spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## International Date Line
 The imaginary line running approximately along 180° longitude which demarcates one day from another.
 ## Interpolation
-The act of estimation of a value within two known values.
+The act of estimating a value within two known values.
 ## Joining
-When two or more columns from tables from a relational database are combined using values common to each.
+When two or more columns from tables in a relational database are combined using values common to each.
 ## Latitude
 The angular distance of a point, north or south of the equator.
 ## Longitude